-Unpalatable truths, but it seems like the ‘Tide of time has come for sharkish talk’ to quote Melville if we are to avoid an environmental catastrophe.
-In the same way we are now beginning to address gender inequality and abuse we need to stand up on massive collective scale to form a new global consciousness responding to climate breakdown and species loss; a cross -generational environmental revolution that supports and allows the environment and biodiversity to replenish.
+Unpalatable truths, but it seems like the ‘Tide of time has come for sharkish talk’ if we are to avoid a looming environmental catastrophe.
+In the same way we are now beginning to address civil-rights, gender inequality and abuse, we urgently need to stand up on a massive collective scale to form a new global consciousness responding to climate breakdown and species loss; a cross -generational environmental revolution that supports and allows the environment and biodiversity to replenish.
 ‘Nature’ is incredible, it is also mutable, it will rupture perhaps to become a world we can no longer exist in, if we continue to abuse it.
 We are hardwired to pick the low hanging fruit but we are also self-aware and need to resist if we want our environment, bio-diversity and our own species to continue to flourish.

 It has become morally imperative and we need to elect responsible governments to take collective action on our behalf.
 The land is pillaged and traded for fossil fuels; oil, gas and coal which pollutes the air we breathe.
 The oceans have become an unsustainable larder, dump and sewer.
 We must collectively respect ‘our’ natural environment and resources, because they don’t belong to us, they never did.

 Twenty five years ago scientists signed a warning to humanity claiming it was no longer a viable option to consume on a infinite scale.
 Mother nature is unwell we to need to protect ‘our’ oceans, ‘our’ soil, ‘our’ trees ‘our’ water, the air we breathe and above all the fellow species with whom we share the planet.
 We have behaved like they belong to us for generations selling them to the highest bidder, so perhaps it’s ‘times up’ to take some moral respsonsibility for them.